Cookies managing

 We lived like half-animals

-We rarely interacted with the army itself.
+We rarely interacted with the soldiers themselves.
 They occupied our houses and apartments.
 At first they would stay in the lobbies: they were scared that the Ukrainian army would suddenly appear.
 I didn’t empathize with them, but I also didn’t hate them.
 I was born in Russia, in Samara.
 Among my friends are Greeks, and Jews, and Germans.
 I am Jewish on my mother’s side, and Ukrainian on my father’s side.

 Aftermath of Mariupol bombing by Russian troops